wilsonmar/oss-perf/README.md

    using both manual and **"machine learning"** techniques.
    Machine learning would identify more minute issues more comprehensively.

+Sending JMeter to the ELK stack means that within JMeter listeners are not needed.
+So Kibana would replace what Blazemeter displays.

 <a name="TypesOfTest">
 ### Create scripts to impose load using network emulation vs. UI control</a>